sdu-be-22/Crowdfunding/README.md

 - [Zhalmukhanov Adilbek](https://github.com/zhalmukhanov) | 200103468@stu.sdu.edu.kz

 ## Goal
 Help people to realize their dreams easily and effiecently and present it in the best way that is possible.
-Make people sure that they can realize their dreams.
+Make people sure that we do it in secury way.

 ## Features